IlyaBoss2414/IPECnet/README.md

 # Setup python version
 The project was done with Python 3.8.5

-All required packages are written in requirements.txt
+All required packages are written in requirements.txt.
+In IPECnet_test.ipynb are presented code to install all erquirements versions.

 We evaluated several architectures and selected a fully connected neural network (FCNN) through rigorous hyperparameter tuning to ensure robust training.
 The FCNN was constructed using PyTorch’s nn.Linear layers with ReLU activation and 0.5 dropout for regularization.
 For binary classification tasks, we employed BCEWithLogitsLoss—which integrates sigmoid activation with binary cross-entropy—to enhance numerical stability and gradient flow.
 Training was conducted on Yandex DataSphere using a c1.8 environment (8 vCPU, 64 GB RAM) over 200 epochs.
 To further mitigate overfitting, we used the AdamW optimizer (lr = 1e3) along with a ReduceLROnPlateau scheduler (factor = 0.5, patience = 3).
 A fixed threshold of 0.5 was maintained for F1 and Accuracy evaluations, ensuring stability and interpretability,